spokenweb/spokenweb-metadata-scheme/docs/5-metadata-fields.rst

     * Production Date– when the recording was produced
     * Publication Date- when the recording was broadcast, distributed or first made public
+    * Performance Date- when the reading/event was performed

   2. The Date Field is required: this means that the elements of this field cannot be left empty -- some value must be entered.
 Leave blank if the date cannot be determined.